PSUTrec/documentation/_documents/11-data_correction.md

 ---
-title: "Data Correction"
+title: "Adding a Correction Factor"
 ---

-The following tutorial explains how to use the new data correction feature of the annotation tool.
+The following tutorial explains how to use the new correction factor feature of the annotation tool.

-### Accessing the Data Correction Tool
+### Accessing the Correction Factor Tool

 From the dashboard, click on _Annotations_.